-Just south of Carmel on Highway 1, the Reserve offers spectacular hikes, scuba diving, cultural and geological sites, and an opportunity to view harbor seals, sea lions, seabirds, gray whales, sea otters, and more.
+Just south of Carmel on Highway 1, Point Lobos State Natural Reserve offers more than just spectacular trails.
+You can scuba dive, explore cultural and geological sites, and view harbor seals, sea lions, seabirds, gray whales, sea otters, and more.

 With its dramatic ocean views and weathered trees covered in fuzzy-looking burnt orange algae, the trail feels otherworldly.
 The algae growth doesn’t harm the trees, but it does send a signal that this isn’t your everyday forest landscape!
 Though the loop itself is not long, I encourage you to take it in slowly.
 We try to explore each little detour that is open to visitors.

-If you miss out on parking, many people park along Highway 1 and walk in to the Reserve.
+If you miss out on parking, many people park along Highway 1 and walk into the Reserve.
 Just plan for this extra walk to add to your overall trail miles.

 South Shore Trail

-Explore the tide pools on Weston Beach, and then take the South Shore Trail northwest to Sand Hill Trail, as mentioned above.
+Explore the tide pools on Weston Beach, and then take the South Shore Trail northwest to the Sand Hill Trail.
 Make a right on Sand Hill Trail to get to the Cypress Grove Parking Lot and the start of the Cypress Grove Trail.
-After exploring the cypress trees, you can head back to Highway 1 via the Lace Lichen Trail that cuts through the center of the Reserve.
+After exploring the cypress trees, you can head back to Highway 1 via the Lace Lichen Trail which cuts through the center of the Reserve.

-Point Lobos hikes
+More Popular Point Lobos Hikes

 You can view a trail map of the full Reserve here.
 The following are some other popular Point Lobos hikes:

-- Point Lobos Loop Trail (6.7 miles): Starting at the main entrance gate, this loop follows the coast line in a large circuit around the park.
+- Point Lobos Loop Trail (6.7 miles): Starting at the main entrance gate, this loop follows the coastline in a large circuit around the park.
 You’ll take in many of the park highlights, including Moss Cove, Cannery Point, The Cypress Grove Trail, The South Shore Trail, and Bird Island.

-- South Plateau Trail to Bird Island (1.6 miles): This one is next on my Point Lobos Hike List.
+- South Plateau Trail to Bird Island (1.6 miles): This one is next on my Point Lobos hike list.
 Not only am I curious to check out Bird Island, but this trail also passes the gorgeous China Cove and offers access to Gibson Beach.

-- Moss Cove Trail (2.8 miles): In addition to Moss Cove itself, this trail will lead you to historic and cultural sites such as Ichxenta Point, the site of a village inhabited by native Ohlone people for over 2,500 years, and the Whalers Cabin and Museum which once housed fisherman at the height of the local whaling boom from the 1860’s to 1900.
+- Moss Cove Trail (2.8 miles): In addition to Moss Cove itself, this trail will lead you to historic and cultural sites such as Ichxenta Point, the site of a village inhabited by native Ohlone people for over 2,500 years, and the Whalers Cabin and Museum which once housed fisherman at the height of the local whaling boom from the 1860s to 1900.

 As much as we enjoy going to Point Lobos to simply immerse ourselves in its natural beauty, the amazing biodiversity of the area also presents plenty of learning opportunities for the whole family.
 Luckily, the Point Lobos Foundation and the State Parks Education Team have created plenty of resources to help us better understand our experiences at the Reserve.